open-telemetry/opentelemetry.io/content/en/docs/what-is-opentelemetry.md

 [metrics](/docs/concepts/signals/metrics/), and
 [logs](/docs/concepts/signals/logs/).
-Crucially, OpenTelemetry is vendor- and tool-agnostic, meaning that it can be used with a broad variety of Observability back ends, including open source tools like [Jaeger](https://www.jaegertracing.io/) and [Prometheus](https://prometheus.io/), as well as commercial offerings.
+Crucially, OpenTelemetry is vendor- and tool-agnostic, meaning that it can be used with a broad variety of Observability backends, including open source tools like [Jaeger](https://www.jaegertracing.io/) and [Prometheus](https://prometheus.io/), as well as commercial offerings.